kurtabrown/manager_readme/README.md

 I really do want your feedback.
 I understand I have strengths and weaknesses like everyone else.
 I am busy just like you so I can sometimes overlook things that are important.
 Just like you, I also want to grow and prosper in my career, and unless I know what I can improve upon I can't do that.

 If you have feedback for me, please give it.
 Even if you think I might not want to hear it.
 Even if you aren't sure of how to phrase it, or what can you'd like me to do.
-Let me know and we can start a discussion on how best to respond.
+Let me know and we can start a discussion on how best to engage.

 If you can give me this feedback in-person, I'd prefer that.
 If you're only comfortable kicking off a discussion with an email or a Slack message, I would rather you do that than not bring it up at all.